sladewatkins/setup-scripts/README.md

 I use these to automate the [setup of my computers](https://setup.sladewatkins.com/about) and get running within a few minutes, because I was tired of having to download a trillion things separately.
 These are dependent on its operating system (usually Linux or macOS), and as such, are quite literally tailored towards me.
 I wouldn't recommend using them for your own systems (unless you modify them for yourself, of course, or really feel like being *me* today for some reason.)

 ## macOS (Sonoma and later)

+### Prerequisites
+- An Intel or Apple silicon based Mac running macOS Sonoma or later.
+There is now a check for Apple silicon that will auto-install Rosetta 2 and Silicon Info (which is great for knowing when to blame Rosetta 2 for awful performance!)
+- At least 20GB of free space on your drive.
+We're going to eat a good chunk of it with app installs (mostly Xcode and build caches!)

 Copy, paste, then run this command in **Terminal.app**.
 Keep in mind, it's setting up the Terminal and all apps on the system to act like me, not you.
 I would actually recommend you fork this repo and change the scripts yourself first.

 ```